Mike Gabriel, Co-chair

 Ana Isabel Baptista, PhD, Co-chair

-Ana is an Assistant Professor of Professional Practice in Environmental Policy and Sustainability Management at the Milano School of International Affairs, Management and Urban Policy at The New School University.
-Prior to this, Ana was the Director of Environmental Justice and Planning Programs for the community based non-profit organization, Ironbound Community Corporation (ICC) in Newark, NJ for over seven years.
-At ICC she oversaw a wide range of environmental justice, community development, planning and research projects in her native Ironbound community in Newark.
+Ana is an Assistant Professor of Professional Practice in the Environmental Policy and Sustainability Management graduate program at the Milano School of Policy, Management, and Environment.
+She also serves as the Associate Director of the Tishman Environment & Design Center (TEDC) at The New School.
+Prior to this, Ana was the Director of Environmental Justice and Planning Programs for the community-based non-profit organization, Ironbound Community Corporation (ICC) in Newark, NJ for over seven years.
+At ICC she oversaw a wide range of environmental justice, community development, planning, and research projects in her native Ironbound community in Newark.
 While growing up and then later working in Newark, Ana was involved with various efforts related to the Covanta Incinerator including a Clean Air Act lawsuit and halting several renewal and expansion proposals.
-Ana has a Ph.D. in Urban Planning and Public Policy from Rutgers University where she completed her dissertation on state level environmental justice policy making across the US.
+Ana has a Ph.D. in Urban Planning and Public Policy from Rutgers University where she completed her dissertation on state-level environmental justice policy making across the US.
 Ana is a member of the Coalition for Healthy Ports and the Moving Forward Network, a board member for the New Jersey Environmental Justice Alliance and the Ironbound Community Corporation where she once worked.